 \section{Introduction}

-Resource sharing systems describe situations in which users compete for service from scarce resources.
-Classical examples of such systems include call centers \cite{Erlang1917,Palm1957,Whitt1999,Gans2003,Borst2004,Brown2005,Zeltyn2005,Bassamboo2009,Khudyakov2006} and health care delivery \cite{Armony2015,Green2007,YomTov2010,Gupta2007}, but large-scale systems are particularly present in communication systems \cite{Kleinrock1976,Anick1982,Kelly1985,Kleinrock2007,johanthesis,Tan2012}.
-In all settings, one can think of such resource sharing systems as being composed of \textit{jobs} and \textit{servers}.
+Multi-server systems describe situations in which users require service from multiple parallel servers.
+Classical examples of such systems include call centers \cite{Erlang1917,Palm1957,Whitt1999,Gans2003,Borst2004,Brown2005,Zeltyn2005,Bassamboo2009,Khudyakov2006}, health care delivery \cite{Armony2015,Green2007,YomTov2010,Gupta2007}, and communication systems \cite{Anick1982,Kelly1985,johanthesis,Tan2012}.
+In all settings, one can think of such systems as being composed of \textit{jobs} and \textit{servers}.
 In call centers, jobs are customers' requests for help from one of the agents (servers).
 In communication networks, the data packets are the jobs and the communication channels are the servers.
 The system scale may refer to the size of the client base it caters to, or the magnitude of its capacity, or both.

-Next to the central notions of jobs and servers, most resource sharing systems are subject to uncertainty and hence give rise to stochastic systems.
+Next to the central notions of jobs and servers, most multi-server systems are subject to uncertainty and hence give rise to stochastic systems.
 Although arrival volumes over a certain planning horizon can be anticipated to some extent, for instance through historical data and forecasting methods, it is challenging to predict with certainty future arrival patterns.
 Moreover, job sizes are typically random as well, adding more uncertainty.
-This intrinsic stochastic variability is a predominant cause of delay experienced by jobs in the system, which is why stochastic models have proved instrumental in both quantifying and improving the operational performance of service systems.
+This intrinsic stochastic variability is a predominant cause of delay experienced by jobs in the system, which is why stochastic models have proved instrumental in both quantifying and improving the operational performance of multi-server systems.
 Queueing theory provides the mathematical tools to analyze such stochastic models, and to evaluate and improve system performance.
-Queueing theory can also serve to reveal capacity-sizing rules that prescribe how to scale resource sharing systems, in terms of matching capacity with demand, to meet certain performance targets.
+Queueing theory can also serve to reveal capacity-sizing rules that prescribe how to scale multi-server systems, in terms of matching capacity with demand, to meet certain performance targets.
 Often a trade-off exists between high system utilization and short delays.
-In order to achieve this dual goal, the system should be scaled in a specific way that allows to use the full potential of resource pooling.